-- Scentless or lavender, and rose oils are good for sensitive skins and skins which are prone to razor burn, rashes and soreness.
+- Scentless, lavender, and rose oils are good for sensitive skins and skins which are prone to razor burn and soreness.

 - Lemon, Lime and Bergamot oils are good for skins prone to cuts and nicks

-- Cedarwood, Peppermint and Sandalwood is very cleansing and caring for the skin, useful for skin prone to breakouts.
+- Cedarwood, Peppermint and Sandalwood are very cleansing and caring for the skin, useful for skin prone to breakouts.